$m$-Modular Wythoff: Introduction

+In this paper, we introduce and solve an analogous invariant modular extension of Wythoff's Game.
+Here we mean \textit{extension} in the sense of \cite{ext}: we expand the set of moves available in Wythoff's Game without removing any.
+In \cite{ext}, Duchêne et al.\ examine extensions of Wythoff's Game that preserve the P-positions of the original game.
+In contrast, we will show that our extension---which we call $m$-Modular Wythoff's Game---restricts the P-positions to a finite subset of those of the original Wythoff's Game.

-We start this paper by describing Wythoff's game and introducing notation in Section~\ref{sec:WG}.
-We define the $m$-Modular Wythoff game in Section~\ref{sec:mWG}.
-In addition to Nim moves we allow players to remove tokens from both piles as long as the remainders of the number of tokens removed modulo $m$ are the same.
-We calculate the P-positions of $m$-Modular Wythoff for small values of $m$ and show that these positions are a subset of the P-positions of Wythoff's game.
+We begin in \Cref{sec:WG} by reviewing the rules and P-positions of Wythoff's Game and introducing notation.
+Then in \Cref{sec:mWG}, we define $m$-Modular Wythoff's Game, where in addition to the usual Wythoff moves, we allow players to remove tokens from both piles as long as the number of tokens removed from one pile is equivalent modulo $m$ to the number of tokens removed from the other.
+We proceed to compute the P-positions of $m$-Modular Wythoff for small values of $m$, showing that these positions are a subset of the P-positions of Wythoff's Game.

-In Section~\ref{sec:main} we prove that the number of P-positions of $m$-Modular Wythoff is finite.
-Moreover, we completely solve for all of the P-positions of $m$-Modular Wythoff; we show that there are $2\lfloor m/\phi \rfloor + 1$ of them, where $\phi = \frac{1+\sqrt{5}}{2}$ is the golden ratio, and that they form a subset of the P-positions of Wythoff's game.
+In \Cref{sec:main}, we prove that the number of P-positions of $m$-Modular Wythoff is always finite.
+We do so by explicitly characterizing the P-positions of $m$-Modular Wythoff: there are $2\lfloor m/\phi \rfloor + 1$ of them, where $\phi\coloneqq\frac{1+\sqrt{5}}{2}$ is the golden ratio, and they form a subset of the P-positions of Wythoff's Game.
+Finally, we suggest some further directions of research in \Cref{sec:fd}.